A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Functions Defined on Display Posets

 Given a pseudo metric $d$ on $X$, if for all $x,y\in X$, $x\neq y$, we have $d(x,y)>0$ then $d$ is called a metric or a distance and $(X,d)$ is a metric space. \end{defi}

-\begin{prop}[Proposition 1.1.5 \cite{burago2022course}] For a pseudo metric space $(X,d)$, $x\sim y$ iff $d(x,y)=0$ is an equivalence relationship and the quotient space $(X,d)/\sim$ is a metric space. \end{prop}
+\begin{prop}[Proposition 1.1.5 \cite{burago2022course}] For a pseudo metric space $(X,d)$, the following is an equivalence relation: $x\sim y$ iff $d(x,y)=0$.
+Moreover, the quotient space $(X,d)/\sim$ is a metric space. \end{prop}

-\begin{defi} Consider $X,Y$ pseudo metric spaces.
-A function $f:X\rightarrow Y$ is an isometric embedding if it is injective and $d(x,y)=d(f(x),f(y))$.
-If $f$ is also bijective then it is an isometry or and isometric isomorphism. \end{defi}
+\begin{defi} An isometric embedding between two metric spaces $(X,d_X)$ and $(Y,d_Y)$ is an injective function $f:X\rightarrow Y$ such that $d_X(x,y)=d_Y(f(x),f(y))$.
+If $f$ is also bijective then it is called an isometry (or an isometric isomorphism). \end{defi}